Peru president proposes moving up elections amid protests - NewsBreak

 Peru president proposes moving up elections amid protests

-LIMA, Peru — (AP) — Peru's new President Dina Boluarte gave in to protesters' demands early Monday, announcing in a nationally televised address that she would send Congress a proposal to move up elections after thousands of protesters again took to the streets demanding she resign.
+LIMA, Peru (AP) — Peru's newest president, Dina Boluarte gave in to protesters' demands early Monday announcing in a nationally televised address that she will send Congress a proposal to move up elections.

-The protests turned deadly Sunday, with at least two deaths in a remote community in the Andes, according to officials.
-The protesters want elections to replace not only Boluarte but all members of Congress.
+Boluarte's decision came after thousands of demonstrators took to the streets around Peru for another day on Sunday to demand that she resign and schedule elections to replace her and Congress.
+The protests turned deadly, with at least two reported deaths in a remote community in the Andes, according to officials.

-But Boluarte's announcement did not placate protesters.
-Hours after her address, demonstrators blocked access to an international airport in southern Peru and occupied its runway.

-Boluarte said she would propose general elections for April 2024 — a reversal of her earlier assertion that she should remain president for the remaining 3 1/2 years of her predecessor's term.
+Boluarte said she will propose the scheduling of general elections for April 2024.

-“My duty as president of the republic in the current difficult time is to interpret, read and collect the aspirations, interests and concerns ...of the vast majority of Peruvians,” Boluarte said.
-“So, interpreting in the broadest way the will of the citizens...
-I have decided to assume the initiative to reach an agreement with the Congress of the republic to advance the general elections.”

-Many protesters were also demanding the release from custody of ex-president Pedro Castillo, who was ousted Wednesday by lawmakers after he sought to dissolve Congress ahead of an impeachment vote.
+Many of those demonstrating in the ongoing political crisis are demanding the release from custody of Pedro Castillo, the center-left president ousted Wednesday by lawmakers after he sought to dissolve Congress ahead of an impeachment vote.

+Hundreds of people also protested in Lima, the capital, where riot police used tear gas to push protesters back.

-The protests have been particularly heated in rural areas, strongholds for Castillo, a former schoolteacher and political newcomer from a poor Andean mountain district.
+The protests rocking Peru heated up particularly in rural areas, strongholds for Castillo, a former schoolteacher and political newcomer from a poor Andean mountain district.
 Protesters set fire to a police station, vandalized a small airport used by the armed forces, and marched in the streets.

 A 15-year-old boy died of an injury suffered during a protest in the remote Andes community of Andahuaylas, Congresswoman Maria Taipe Coronado said as she made an impassioned plea from the legislative palace for Boluarte to step down.

-“The death of this compatriot is the responsibility of Mrs. Dina for not submitting her resignation,” said Taipe, who is affiliated with the party that helped Castillo and Boluarte win election before both were kicked out of that party.
-“Since when is protesting a crime?"
+"The death of this compatriot is the responsibility of Mrs. Dina for not submitting her resignation," charged Taipe, who is affiliated with the party which helped Castillo and Boluarte to their election last year as president and vice president respectively before both were kicked out of that party.
+"Since when is protesting a crime?"

-Taipe charged that security forces were using heavy-handed repressive tactics in quelling demonstrations.
-But it remains unclear how the teen was fatally injured.
+Taipe charged that authorities were using heavy-handed repressive tactics in quelling demonstrations.
+But it remains unclear how the boy was fatally injured, and state media reported a second death in the same community without giving details.

-Officials also confirmed the death of a second protester, which the director of a local hospital said was an 18-year-old man.
-But his sister, Raquel Quispe, identified him as 17-year-old Beckham Romario Quispe Garfias.
-She told The Associated Press she was not given a cause of death, but bloody images she shared showed a severe head injury that exposed his brain, which she said counters the suggestion he was hit “by a rock.”
+Anthony Gutiérrez, director of a local hospital, told a radio station that the second protester to die was an 18-year-old person.
+At least 26 people also were reported injured.

 Boluarte, 60, was swiftly sworn in at midweek to replace Castillo, hours after he stunned the country by ordering the dissolution of Congress, which in turn dismissed him for "permanent moral incapacity."
 Castillo was arrested on charges of rebellion.